Urban, Binghamton, NY

 Last verified:

-Urban Neighborhood Market Intelligence
+Urban Neighborhood Overview

 The Urban neighborhood, officially designated as the "Urban Cultural Park District," is the historic and cultural heart of downtown Binghamton.
 Located on the north side of the Chenango River, directly across from the city's government center, it is the city's original core and a testament to its prosperous past as a manufacturing and commercial hub.
 The area is defined by its stunning collection of late-19th and early-20th century architecture, including ornate Victorian commercial buildings, former factory complexes, and the iconic Roberson Museum mansion.